Skip to content

 • As a rule, changelog files are located independently to each other, which leads to duplication of text if it is necessary to duplicate all changes in all changelog files from nested directories in the changelog files from parent directories.

-• Often, the changes associated with code refactoring do not get into changelog files from nested directories, because a refactoring can be global with a search in all files, including nested directories, and such changes are simply unprofitable to selectively duplicate in all nested changelog files.
+• Often, the changes associated with code refactoring does not get into changelog files from nested directories, because a refactoring can be global with a search in all files, including nested directories, and such changes are simply unprofitable to selectively duplicate in all nested changelog files.
 This causes changeset records in the changelog files from nested directories to be skipped to record them.

-• It is possible to accidentally commit a changelog file destined for the next or another commit.
-For example, at the time of the commit, continuing to edit it (for example, in SVN this is possible, in Git it is not, because you need to first add the file to the stage specifically for a commit)
+For example, at the time of the commit, continuing to edit it (for example, in SVN this is possible, in Git some times, because you need to first add the file to the stage specifically for a commit)

 Conclusions.